Dave Kitson: Portsmouth

-Kitson was announced as a Portsmouth player alongside Liam Lawrence on deadline day as part of a deal which took Marc Wilson to Stoke City.
+Kitson joined Portsmouth with Liam Lawrence on deadline day as part of a deal which saw Marc Wilson join Stoke City.
 Kitson made his Portsmouth debut on 11 September 2010 in a 0–0 draw with Ipswich at Fratton Park.
 He scored his first goal for the club in a 4–1 defeat at Crystal Palace on 14 September 2010 and a further 2 goals in a 6–1 win over Leicester at Fratton Park on 24 September 2010.
 In his first season, Kitson made 39 appearances and scored 8 goals.

-In his second season, along with Rocha, Kitson was frequently omitted from the squad before manager Steve Cotterill left to become manager of Nottingham Forest.
-Kitson claimed "the team are more united" after Cotterill's departure.
-Kitson experienced a dip in form and was dropped to the bench by Cotterill's successor, Michael Appleton.
-After some criticism by the fans and media Kitson scored his first Pompey goal since October 2011 when he scored away at Doncaster Rovers in the 90th minute with his hands to equalise; Márkó Futács scored minutes later to win the game for Pompey 4–3.
-This defeat kept Portsmouth in the division for another week at least and sent Doncaster down.
-Kitson agreed to leave the club in August 2012.
+In his second season, Kitson was frequently left out of the squad, before Steve Cotterill left the club to become manager of Nottingham Forest.
+Kitson experienced a dip in form and was dropped to the bench by Cotterill's successor Michael Appleton.
+Kitson registered his first Portsmouth goal since October 2011 at Doncaster Rovers with a 90th minute equaliser, before Márkó Futács scored in stoppage time to secure a 4-3 win, which kept Portsmouth in the division for at least one more week and confirmed Doncaster's relegation.
+Kitson left the club in August 2012.

 Sheffield United

-On 31 August 2012, Kitson joined Sheffield United on a short-term deal, due to run until the end of December.
+On 31 August 2012, Kitson joined Sheffield United on a short-term deal.
 He made his debut on 15 September 2012, coming on as a second-half substitute in the 1–1 draw with Bury.
 His first goal for the Blades came in a 1–1 draw against Notts County at Bramall Lane on 29 September 2012.

 On 16 November 2012 Kitson extended his contract until the end of the season, stating that "It wouldn't have sat comfortably with me to leave a job half done after integrating myself into a great squad...
 I still would like to go to America but we will revisit that at a later date because the aim is to have a good crack at winning promotion here."

-Kitson played regularly for the remainder of the season, making 37 appearances in total and scoring eleven goals, but with the Blades failing to gain promotion he was released when his contract expired in June 2013.
+Kitson played regularly for the remainder of the season, making 37 appearances in total and scoring 11 goals, but with the Blades failing to gain promotion he was released when his contract expired in June 2013.